 about

-Gina Telcocci is a sculptor and installation artist devoted to the power of the hand-made object.
-Raised the child of an organic gardener and a jazz musician, Telcocci grew to revere nature and natural processes, and to see, in improvisation, the synthesis of math and beauty as an adaptive strategy.
-Working with wire, wood, and other organic and found materials, she uses a variety of assemblage, traditional crafts, and weaving techniques.
+Gina Telcocci is a sculptor and installation artist devoted to exploring the power of the hand-made object.
+Raised the child of an organic gardener and a jazz musician, Telcocci grew to revere nature and natural processes, and to see, in improvisation, the synthesis of math and beauty as an adaptive strategy for life and art.
+Working with wire, wood, and other organic and found materials, she uses a variety of assemblage, traditional craft, and weaving techniques.
 Her sculptures are mostly abstract, with an emphasis on structure and form, but with textural and layered complexity.

-Telcocci has received numerous grants and awards, including from the Ludwig Vogelstein Foundation, Pollock/Krasner Foundation, and the City of Oakland.
-Public commissions include Potrero Hill Library, San Francisco, CA, Albany Memorial Park and Walnut Creek Library, both in California, and UNM/Los Alamos, New Mexico.
-Her work has been exhibited widely across the U.S., Mexico, and South Korea.
+Telcocci has received grants from the Ludwig Vogelstein Foundation, Pollock/Krasner Foundation, and the City of Oakland.
+Her public commissions include installations at the Potrero Hill Library in San Francisco, Albany Memorial Park, Walnut Creek Library, and UNM/Los Alamos.
+Her art has been exhibited across the United States, Mexico, and South Korea.
+Recent exhibitions include the de Young Open at the de Young Museum in San Francisco (2020) and a collaborative show with the Stone Soup Project at Gulf Coast State College in Florida (2021).

 Artist Statement: